Easy Crockpot Chicken Gnocchi Soup (Olive Garden Copycat)

 In other words:

-- fresh and/or organic supermarket chicken stock / broth or homemade stock.
+- fresh supermarket chicken stock / broth or homemade stock.
 How do you make homemade chicken stock?
-Sometimes, instead of throwing away a roast chicken carcass, I place it in my electric pressure cooker with: half an onion, some (unpeeled) garlic cloves, a carrot, a bay leaf, salt and pepper and some fresh or dried herbs.
-Then I pour water over (until everything is just covered) and cook on high pressure for 40 minutes.
+Sometimes, instead of throwing away a roast chicken carcass, I just simmer for 4 hours on the stove top or cook it on low for at least 8 hours in my slow cooker with: half an onion, some (unpeeled) garlic cloves, a carrot, a bay leaf, water (until everything is just covered), salt and pepper and some fresh or dried herbs.
 I then let it cool, strain and freeze for the next time I want to make this chicken soup (or these amazing Greek potatoes)!
-[No worries if you don’t have a pressure cooker. just simmer for 4 hours on the stove top or cook it on low for at least 8 hours in your slow cooker.]

 Easy Crockpot Chicken Gnocchi Soup (Olive Garden Copycat)